Get your personal plan match in 2 minutes

 individual

 CHM (Christian Healthcare Ministries) is the most affordable health sharing ministry, founded in 1981, with 300,000+ members based in Barberton, OH.
-Monthly contributions start at $115 for individuals and $345 for families, with unlimited sharing cap and strict Christian faith requirement including church attendance.
+Monthly contributions start at $115 for individuals and $345 for families, with a $125,000 per-illness sharing cap.
+The optional CHM Plus add-on ($42/unit/month) extends coverage to $1M per illness (Silver/Bronze) or unlimited (Gold).
+Strict Christian faith requirement including church attendance.
+Pre-existing conditions are no longer pre-existing after 12 months symptom/treatment-free (cancer requires 5 years cancer-free).
 Covers maternity, preventive, emergency, and surgery with any doctor — no network.

 Samaritan Ministries